 Personal Qualities: Career in Learning and Development

-- Extrovert: Most of the training professionals are extrovert than introvert as they engage with training delivery.
-But introvert persons also become a successful trainer if they choose to teach a small group of people or using an online platform for providing training.
+- Extrovert: Most of the training professionals are extroverts than introverts as they engage with training delivery.
+But introverted persons also become successful trainers if they choose to teach a small group of people or to use an online platform for providing training.

 - Flexibility and Problem Solving Skill: As trainers do their own planning and pay attention to detail, they must have to think on their feet and quickly adjust to any unwanted situation.
 This Learning and Development field has so much diversity that all types of personal traits can get the opportunity.

-- Time Management: The trainer designs the entire training program within an estimated time frame and he or she should not deviate the time schedule.
+- Time Management: The trainer designs the entire training program within an estimated time frame, and he or she should not deviate from the time schedule.

 There are a lot of opportunities in the L&D field, but jobs are unfilled because of the lack of skillful workers.
 Even the organizations should enhance their training function by investing time and budget to upskill the training team.
 This investment will help the training team to traverse the challenges of today’s business environment to deliver world-class training.

-This has been a guide to Career in Learning and Development.
-Here we have discuss the different roles, career and salary structure, qualification and skills of L&D professionals.
+This has been a guide to a Career in Learning and Development.
+Here we have discussed the different roles, career and salary structures, qualifications, and skills of L&D professionals.
 You can also go through our other suggested articles to learn more –